Joseph E. Levine

-Joseph Edward Levine (September 9, 1905 – July 31, 1987) was an American film distributor, financier, and producer.
+Joseph Edward Levine (September 9, 1905 – July 31, 1987) was an American film distributor, financier and producer.
 At the time of his death, it was said he was involved in one or another capacity with 497 films.
-Levine was responsible for the U.S. releases of Godzilla, King of the Monsters!, Attila and Hercules, which helped revolutionize U.S. film marketing, and was founder and president of Embassy Pictures (later Avco-Embassy).
-Other films he produced included Two Women, Contempt, The 10th Victim, Marriage Italian Style, The Lion in Winter, The Producers, The Graduate, The Night Porter, A Bridge Too Far, and Carnal Knowledge.
+Levine was responsible for the American releases of Godzilla, King of the Monsters!, Attila and Hercules, which helped revolutionize American film marketing, and was founder and president of Embassy Pictures.

+Levine's biggest hit was director Mike Nichols' The Graduate (1967), a blockbuster hit that was considered, then and now, a watershed film that inaugurated the New Hollywood and made Dustin Hoffman a superstar.
+At the time of its release, The Graduate became one of the Top Ten All-Time Box Office hits.
+With the great success of the film, Levine sold his company to the conglomerate Avco, though he continued on as the CEO of the renamed Avco-Embassy film production division.

+Other films produced and/or financed by Levine included Two Women (1960), Contempt (1963), The 10th Victim (1965), Marriage Italian Style (1964), The Lion in Winter (1968), The Producers (1968), Carnal Knowledge (1971) and The Night Porter (1974).
+After leaving Avco-Embassy, he became an independent again, producing A Bridge Too Far (1977).

 Biography

 Early life

 Levine was born in a slum in Boston, Massachusetts, on September 9, 1905.
 The youngest of six children of a Russian-Jewish immigrant tailor, Joe did whatever work he could to help support his mother, a widow who had remarried only to have her second husband abandon her.
 This led Joe (in his later years) to tell an interviewer that he had known (in his words) "not one happy day" growing up.
 At 14 years of age he was hired for full-time work in a dress factory and left school, never to re-enroll.

 In the 1920s, in partnership with two of his older brothers, Joe opened a basement dress shop, whose stock the Levine brothers obtained on consignment.
 He had multiple other jobs and operated the Cafe Wonderbar in Boston's Back Bay during this period and during the early and mid-1930s.